-By default the Job History page lists all submissions that have been made so far in a workspace along with their status.
-It is possible to filter the list, but you cannot delete any submissions.
+A note about deleting information in Job History It is possible to filter the list, but you cannot delete any submissions.
 Similarly, it is not possible to delete workflows within a submission.

 Queued, Launching or Submitted

-Aborted and Aborting
+Aborted and aborting

 These will display for analysis submissions, workflows, and tasks if you have requested a workflow be aborted.
 These are not pictured here.